Understanding Your Fiduciary Responsibilities Under A Group Health Plan

 There are notices required under other provisions in ERISA (i.e., the Consolidated Omnibus Budget Reconciliation Act (COBRA), the Health Insurance Portability and Accountability Act (HIPAA), the Newborns’ and Mothers’ Health Protection Act (Newborns’ Act), and the Women’s Health and Cancer Rights Act (WHCRA)).
 Some of these notices may be included in the SPD and others must be provided separately due to the timeframes for when they are required to be provided.
 For more information on these notices, see the Reporting and Disclosure Guide for Employee Benefit Plans.
 For more information on COBRA, HIPAA, and the other provisions in ERISA related to group health plans, see Resources below for publications on these provisions.

 In addition to the SPD, participants can also request the plan document, insurance contracts, and other documents under which the plan is operated.
 A reasonable copying fee may be charged.

 Qualified Medical Child Support Orders (QMCSO)

-Plans may receive either private Medical Child Support orders (MCSO) or an order from a state agency regarding an employee’s medical child support obligations.
+Plans may receive either private medical child support orders (MCSO) or an order from a state agency regarding an employee’s medical child support obligations.
 Plans must have procedures to receive, process, and implement qualified medical child support orders.
 If a plan receives an MCSO, the plan administrator has to provide a notice to the participant and any child named in the MCSO (and the child’s representative) of the receipt of the MCSO and the plan administrator’s determination whether the MCSO is qualified.
 The notice must be furnished within a reasonable time period after receipt of the MCSO.
-For more information on QMSCOs and the standards plans must use to determine whether MCSOs are qualified, request a copy of the Qualified Medical Child Support Orders (see Resources below).
+For more information on QMSCOs and the standards plans must use to determine whether MCSOs are qualified, request a copy of Qualified Medical Child Support Orders (see Resources below).

 Reporting To The Government